Iron Deficiency and Hair Loss – an Interpretation

 - Hair in the growing (anagen) phase to be restored to normal ratio

-At a 2006 International Hormone Conference, Dr. John Lee – Australia’s most prolific thyroid researcher – presented his findings that ferritin levels should ideally be at a ‘target’ level of around 120-150 ug/L to generate sufficient quality ATP.
-Metabolic (thyroid gland) activity and Phase II liver detoxification pathways is ATP dependant.
+At a 2006 International Hormone Conference, Dr. John Lee – Australia’s most prolific thyroid researcher – presented his findings that ferritin levels should at least >85ug/L and ideally to a ‘target’ level of 120-150ug/L to generate sufficient quality ATP.
+Metabolic (thyroid gland) activity and Phase II liver detoxification pathways is ATP dependent.

 The most absorbable form of iron (haem iron) is found in animal proteins – lean red meat in particular.
 Iron is also found in vegetables and grains but its absorption is poor when not consumed with a meat accompaniment.
 Plant iron (termed phyto-iron) absorption rate is increased by a factor of three when animal protein is added to the meal.
 Peppermint, chickweed, liquorice, comfrey root, and golden seal all contain relatively good amounts of iron.